cloydlau/json-editor-vue/README.md

 />
 ```

-> Check https://github.com/josdejong/svelte-jsoneditor/pull/166 for more details.
+> See https://github.com/josdejong/svelte-jsoneditor/pull/166 for more details.

 ### Boolean properties